slamidtfyn/pi-pomodoro/readme.md

 ## Step 4: Connect LEDs

-* Connect LEDs to GPIO pins (or use a compatible interface).
+* Connect all LEDs and buttons to GPIO pins using a compatible interface (Touch pHAT recommended).
 * All LEDs (Back, A, B, C, D, Enter) are used for Pomodoro timer effects.

 ## Step 5: Place Script & Configure